gwtan/Getting-and-Cleaning-Data-Course-Project/README.md

 run_analysis.R obtains the dataset provided and does the following:

-- download and unzip dataset from given url into working directory reading datasets into R
+- download and unzip dataset from given url into working directory

+- read datasets into R

 - label appropriate activity and subject columns and merging test and training datasets